lihuate/install-opencv/output/readme.txt

 Example output goes here.
-Do not delete file!
+Do not delete!